A Lifetime of Communication Experience - But Still a Radio DJ at Heart

 I continued to work in higher education holding positions at both the Illinois State Board of Education and Lincoln Land Communication College.
 But what I did not do was finish a degree of any kind.
 After parlaying my skills into an engineering/technical position with the Bell Telephone system, I finally decided to return to SSU beginning an educational journey that ultimately led me to the position I now hold.

 At UIS, with a newly-minted doctorate in hand, I worked for a period of time in the Office of Technology Enhanced Learning and taught Communication and Experiential Learning as an adjunct assistant professor.
 In 1999, I joined the full-time faculty of the Liberal Studies program and, in conjunction with Emeritus Professor Jan Droegkamp, developed the program that we now know as LIS online.
-A few years later I joined the Communication Department where I now serve as an Associate Professor of Communication specializing in broadcasting and new media.
+Later I joined the Communication Department where I now serve as an Associate Professor of Communication specializing in new media.

 That's the brief story of my journey to this point in the space-time continuum.
 In the end, I started out as a kid who loves radio - and I'm still a kid - and my passion is still radio.
 I hope to meet you in one of my classes.